qmpham/gramerco/README.md

 $MERGE       | Current and next tokens must be merged joined
 $SPLIT       | Current token has an hyphen to be replaced by a space
 $CASE        | Current token first character must flip its case
-$TRANS_tag   | Current token must be inflected according to tag
+$TRANSF_tag   | Current token must be inflected according to tag
 $REPLACE_tok | Replace current token by tok
 $APPEND_tok  | Append tok to current token